jingweizhanghuai/Morn_doc/docs/json.rst

        mFileRelease(file);
    }

-in this example two node has been read, root node and "hello" node. the output is:
+in this example, two nodes have been read: root-node and hello-node.
+The output is:

 .. code::